ionescu007/Blackwood-4NT/README.md

 | `APP_BUNDLE_ID` | Requesting Application Bundle Identifier | Depends on application |
 | `APP_VERSION` | Requesting Application Version | Depends on application -- obtained from `GetFileVersionInfo` API |

-Note that due to Apple's own applications not correctly using a (manifest file)[https://docs.microsoft.com/en-us/windows/win32/sysinfo/targeting-your-application-at-windows-8-1], the OS Version APIs that they use will always end up returning Windows Vista information.
+Note that due to Apple's own applications not correctly using a [https://docs.microsoft.com/en-us/windows/win32/sysinfo/targeting-your-application-at-windows-8-1](manifest file), the OS Version APIs that they use will always end up returning Windows Vista information.

 Therefore, a fully constructed field typically looks as such: